sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: greenhouse sdk

 I was one of the principal architects, authors, and maintainers of Greenhouse, a C++ creative coding SDK based on Oblong's g-speak spatial operating platform.
-Compared to g-speak, Greenhouse's goal was to offer more approachable abstractions and quicker time-to-joy.
-It was released to the public on its own website which our team also created ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)); and was heavily used within the Client Solutions group to quickly execute production-quality work from 2013 to 2018.
+Compared to g-speak, Greenhouse aimed to provide more approachable abstractions and faster time-to-joy.

+Greenhouse came to be relied upon by Oblong's clients, and was also made available to the public at ([internet archive here](https://web.archive.org/web/20140702024803/http://greenhouse.oblong.com/)).
+The Client Solutions team adopted it internally for production work in 2013.

 {{< vimeo 553841461 >}}